SaintFenix/Awesome-BSD-Ports-Programs-And-Projects/README.md

 - [FuguIta OpenBSD](http://fuguita.org/) - FuguIta is a live system which runs off Floppy disk or Flash drive which allows you to take OpenBSD with you regardless of machine.
 - [GhostBSD](https://ghostbsd.org/) - A BSD based on FreeBSD it is Designed around the MATE desktop Environment or the XFCE desktop environment, Attempting to be simple, complete, and welcoming.
 - [HardenedBSD](https://hardenedbsd.org/) - A security conscious branch of FreeBSD development.
+- [Hello](https://github.com/helloSystem/hello) - Based on FreeBSD, [Hello is Desktop system](https://medium.com/@probonopd/hello-lets-make-a-freebsd-for-mere-mortals-41b8f93ba075) for creators with focus on simplicity, elegance, and usability.
+Less, but better!
 - [MidnightBSD](https://www.midnightbsd.org/) - A BSD designed for the average desktop user with both Lumina and GNOME 3 desktops available and all the basic software the average user would need.
 - [MirBSD](http://www.mirbsd.org/) - A BSD based somewhat off OpenBSD, and parts of NetBSD.
 The project focuses on its unique MirPorts Framework.
 - [NomadBSD](https://nomadbsd.org/) - A BSD designed to be used off a flash drive, based on FreeBSD.